aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/accessibility-tagged-pdf/create-tagged-pdf-documents/_index.md

 Creating a Tagged PDF means adding (or creating) certain elements to the document that will enable the document to be validated in accordance with PDF/UA requirements.
 These elements are called often Structure Elements.

-The next code snippets also work with a new graphical [Aspose.Drawing](/pdf/net/drawing/) interface.
+The following code snippet also work with [Aspose.PDF.Drawing](/pdf/net/drawing/) library.

 ## Creating Tagged PDF (Simple Scenario)